-Now let’s get to the list what you need to consider to start up auto hauling business:
+Now let’s get to the list of what you need to consider to start up auto hauling business:

 GET READY!! you will receive lots of “TERRIFYING” SOLICITATIONS, BECAUSE YOUR CONTACT INFO BECOMES PUBLIC ON FMCSA WEBSITE (BTW GO HERE AND LOOK HOW SIMILAR COMPANIES LOOK http://www.safersys.org/CompanySnapshot.aspx.
-SO DO NOT BE SCARED IF SOMEONE CALLS YOU AND TELLS YOU THAT “YOU ARE AT RISK GOING TO FEDERAL PRISON BECAUSE YOU FILED YOUR DOT AND MC NUMBER INCORRECTLY”.
+SO DO NOT BE SCARED IF SOMEONE CALLS YOU AND TELLS YOU THAT “YOU ARE AT RISK OF GOING TO FEDERAL PRISON BECAUSE YOU FILED YOUR DOT AND MC NUMBER INCORRECTLY”.
 THAT’S FUN TO LISTEN TO THOSE PHONE CALLS THOUGH.

-3. FINISH these Small but necessary stuff.
+3. FINISH this Small but necessary stuff.

-f) You need to do DOT inspection on your truck in order to get IRP registration completed.
-Does not matter your Truck is brand new or used you need to take it to the facility where DOT inspection is done.
+f) You need to do a DOT inspection on your truck in order to get IRP registration completed.
+Does not matter if your truck is brand new or used you need to take it to the facility where DOT inspection is done.
 It is easy though and should not cost you more than $150.
 Some shops might do it for $75, so look for it in your area.

 This should be all.
 Now you are ready to pull your first load.

-GOOD LUCK AND DO NOT FORGET TO USE GOFORIT APP TO SIMPLIFY CAR INSPECTION PROCESS AND EARN EXTRA CASH!
+GOOD LUCK AND DO NOT FORGET TO USE GOFORIT APP TO SIMPLIFY THE CAR INSPECTION PROCESS AND EARN EXTRA CASH!